 Add the broth and bay leaves, bring to a boil, turn down to a simmer and partially cover the pot with a lid.
 Allow to slowly simmer for 45-50 minutes, until the veggies and split peas are cooked.
 You want a little “bite” to the split peas, don’t allow them to become completely mushy.

 Remove from heat, remove about 1/4 of the soup and puree it, then add it back to the main soup and stir well.
-Add a little more black pepper, a sprinkling of sea salt and the juice of half a lemon, taste and add more lemon juice, salt and pepper if desired.
+Add a little more black pepper and the juice of half a lemon, taste and add more lemon juice and pepper if desired.

 As I mentioned, next time I cook this I’m making a double (or triple batch).
 Split pea soup freezes well and what a treat it would be to come home to this after a busy day needing a little bit of Vegan comfort food.
 It’s like a great big hug in a bowl.